CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 A basic requirement for clients to operate safely is an adequate level of planning in advance.

 The planning of the assignment can be carried out in several steps according to the principle of top-down design: Based on a rough concept for the overall system, concrete plans for sub-components are defined in specific sub-concepts.
-Planning does not only concern aspects that are classically associated with the term security, but also normal operational aspects that entail security requirements.
+Planning does not only concern aspects that are classically associated with the term security, but also normal operational aspects that result in security requirements.

 In the rough concept, for example, the following typical questions should be dealt with: